-- CQC and other regulatory reports
+- CQC, HIS and CI reports

 - Useful Links

-CQC are the independent regulator for all health and social care services in England, whether they are provided by the NHS, local authorities, private companies or voluntary organisations.
+The CQC are the independent regulator for all health and social care services in England, whether they are provided by the NHS, local authorities, private companies or voluntary organisations.
 They also protect the rights of people detained under the Mental Health Act.

 The Care Inspectorate is the independent scrutiny and improvement body for care services in Scotland.
 They make sure people receive high quality care and ensure that services promote and protect their rights.